Some parts of this page may be machine-translated.

 ・JTA Certified Translation Professional Qualification

-・Japanese Medical English Proficiency Test (MedEiken)
+・Japan Medical English Proficiency Test (IMEP)

-・Clinical Trial English Proficiency Test
+・Clinical Trial Practical English Test

-・Translation Practice Test TQE
+・Translation Practical Examination TQE

-・"Amelia" Regular Trial
+・Amelia Regular Trial

-■Skills Required for Medical Translation
+■Required Skills for Medical Translation

 Language Proficiency

-Specialized Knowledge
+Expert Knowledge

-While technical translation in general requires expertise, specialized knowledge required for medical translation is extensive and deep.
+While there is a high level of expertise in general practical translation, the specialized knowledge required for medical translation is extensive and profound.

 However, there are many other important reasons for medical translation and pharmaceutical translation.